-Classical and jazz sounds amazingly musical and lush through the Edition 11 headphones.
-The warmth of the drivers helps to add weight to the instrumentation that lends itself to a live performance - when frequently recordings can drain the life out of a performance leaving it stale and emotionless.
+Classical and jazz sound amazingly musical and lush through the Edition 11 headphones.
+The warmth of the drivers helps to add weight to the instrumentation that lends itself to a live performance - when frequently recordings can drain the life out of a performance, leaving it stale and emotionless.

 Ultrasone headphones are designed a little differently than your typical headphone.
 In the Series 11, they utilize their patented S-Logic technology.
 Ultrasone's transducers are not aimed directly at the ear canal; instead, they are positioned slightly to the front and below the center of the headphones.
 Because of this, the sound hits the outer ear first, creating a spacial perception for all stereo sources by involving the anatomy of the ear.
 This results in natural sound reproduction and a larger soundstage for your music.

 S-Logic technology also protects your hearing by requiring 3-4 dB less sound pressure to achieve the same perceived volume as other headphones.
 According to Ultrasone, that results in up to 40% less strain on your ears, drastically reducing the risk of hearing damage.
 The Series 11 is equipped with S-Logic Plus which creates an even more neutral sound with improved spacial perception for voices and instruments.